Change data capture in Azure Data Factory and Azure Synapse Analytics

 This article describes change data capture (CDC) in Azure Data Factory.

-When you perform data integration and ETL processes in the cloud, your jobs can perform much better and be more effective when you only read the source data that has changed since the last time the pipeline ran, rather than always querying an entire dataset on each run.
+When you perform data integration and ETL processes in the cloud, your jobs can perform better and be more effective when you only read the source data that has changed since the last time the pipeline ran, rather than always querying an entire dataset on each run.
 ADF provides multiple different ways for you to easily get delta data only from the last run.

 Change Data Capture factory resource